 - Public toilet block (corner of Contingent Street/Depot Lane)

 Syringe Disposal Containers

-Council provides a free syringe disposal container exchange service for people who need to dispose of syringes.
+Council provides a syringe disposal container exchange service for people who need to dispose of syringes.
 The containers are made of yellow plastic and are available in three sizes: small; medium and large.

 Sharps container units are available from Council's Customer Service Centres in Drouin and Warragul.
 Full containers can be returned to either of these Customer Service Centres.

 Sometimes syringes are discarded improperly.
 If you find syringes in a park, next to a road or other areas please contact Council on 5624 2411 to arrange collection.
 The syringes will be collected free of charge.

 Council recommends that used syringes are handled by professionals only.
 However, if you must handle one, please follow the instructions below.